 - boost Change4Life clubs, helping children build a healthier lifestyle

 So what does this mean for Aldercar Infant school?

-Last year we invested in a sports coach that came in once a week (Wednesday) and worked with all classes within school.
-Coach - James Smith worked alongside staff and children since September 2013 and has had a huge impact on the teaching and learning of PE.
-Staff work alongside James to develop their knowledge about certain areas of PE such as gymnastics, games, cricket and tennis.
-Staff are much more confident in their delivery of PE, which has raised the teaching and learning in staff and pupils, and they now deliver the PE program themselves, following the Coach's guidance.
+We have used the funding to invest in sports coaches to work with all classes within school.
+Since September 2013 we have had a coach that has worked alongside staff and children and has had a huge impact on the teaching and learning of PE.
+Staff work alongside the coaches to develop their knowledge about certain areas of PE such as gymnastics, games, cricket and tennis.
+Staff are much more confident in their delivery of PE, which has raised the teaching and learning in staff and pupils, they can now deliver the PE program themselves with more confidence, following the Coach's guidance.